JonJagger/cyber-dojo/caches/readme.txt

 The docker runners, eg lib/docker_machine_runner.rb each have a cache related to which docker-images have been pulled and are *already* present and usable on the server.
-It is NOT the case that the create page lists all the languages+tests and when you press test the language+tests's docker image is pulled on demand.
+It is NOT the case that the create languages+test page lists *all* the languages+tests and when you press test the language+tests's docker image is pulled on demand.
-That would be too slow and unreliable.
+That would be too slow.